Are you an adviser? Go to Unbiased Pro

 Whatever your plans are for retirement, your pension funds may not match your income as a working individual.

-This could mean that any financial goals you haven’t yet achieved may be harder to do once you are retired.
+This could mean that achieving any financial goals you have yet to achieve may be harder once you are retired.

 3. Top up your pension pots